svn2github/nyquist/sys/mac/README.txt

 NyquistIDE application, which includes executables, documentation, and libraries all in one package.

+When the pre-compiled package is uncompressed, it produces two directories:
+     nyquist
+     NyquistIDE.app
+You should always keep these together.
+The nyquist directory initially contains documentation, but when NyquistIDE.app is run, the nyquist folder is also populated with links to the lib and demos folders, which contain example code and more documentation.
+The symbolic links allow you to easily find these files.

+You can copy both nyquist and NyquistIDE.app to the /Applications folder if you wish, and you can add NyquistIDE.app to the Dock.

 You will probably run Nyquist using the NyquistIDE application, but you can also run nyquist from the command line.
 The executable is located in